-Stink Bugs or brown marmorated stink bugs, are not a natural found pest in Michigan, rather they are an invasive species that arrived from Asia.
+Stink bugs – or brown marmorated stink bugs – are not a natural found pest in Michigan, rather they are an invasive species that arrived from Asia, which requires a stink bug exterminator to address.
 They where first found in Pennsylvania in 1996.
-The Stink Bug got its name from the odor it releases when threatened or squished.
+The stink bug got its name from the odor it releases when threatened or squished.

-If you find Stink Bugs in your home your vacuum is your best friend.
+If you find stink bugs in your home your vacuum is your best friend.
 Preferably use a shop vacuum to suck them up and empty the vacuum or vacuum bag as soon as your finished into a plastic bag and seal it before throwing it away.
 This will help prevent the odor from permeating your home.
 It is also important to clean the area you found them in.
-You should also call Keller Pest Control to help evaluate the situation and provide a plan on how to help you control the bugs.
+You should also call a professional stink bug exterminator like Keller Pest Control to help evaluate the situation and provide a plan on how to help you control the bugs.